 Top Steak Cuts

-T-bone steaks are cut from the short loin of an animal, closer toward the stomach than the rear.
+T-bone steaks are cut from the short loin of a cow, closer toward the stomach than the rear.
 These cuts are usually tender and one of the most popular at steakhouses because they contain two different types of meat: a tenderloin on one side and a strip steak on the other.
 So, the T-bone can give you two steak flavors and textures in one cut to please the palate.

 You get two steaks in one with a T-bone, which is quite a treat for any steak lover.
 T-bones pack a lot of flavors and stay nice and juicy when they’re cooked correctly.
-T-bones can also be between one and two inches thick, which is perfect for the grill, especially.
+T-bones can also be between one and two inches thick, which is just right for the grill, especially.

 The T-bone is on the higher end of the price spectrum compared to other cuts.
 They’re also difficult to cook since there are two types of meat with different needs on a T-bone.
 The best way to cook a T-bone is to sear it over high heat on the grill, and then allow it to finish cooking with indirect heat on the grill.
-The tenderloin side cooks faster than the strip side since it has less fat, so it can help you to keep the tenderloin side further away from direct heat.
+The tenderloin side cooks faster than the strip side since it has less fat, so it can help you to keep the tenderloin side further away from direct flame.

-The porterhouse looks very similar to the T-bone, and that’s because it is.
+The porterhouse looks very similar to a T-bone, and that’s because it is.
 It’s also cut from the short loin and contains both a strip and tenderloin.
 The difference is that porterhouse steaks tend to be larger than T-bones and a little less tender because they’re cut more toward the legs area, which has more muscle.
 To classify as a porterhouse, the USDA specifies that the tenderloin portion must have a thickness of at least 1.25” at its widest point.

 Most porterhouses are up to three inches thick, giving you a large, juicy cut with savory flavors.
 The porterhouse also usually has a larger tenderloin portion than T-bones, both in length and thickness, so you’ll often get a bit more meat from these cuts than a T-bone.
 Most porterhouse enthusiasts tend to love cooking this cut on a cast iron skillet to give it the perfect sear and control the heat.